InstytutXR/Skakun/README.md

 This repository holds code for software version of Skakun mixed reality kit.

-XRometer is a fully open source modular mixed reality solution.
+XRometr is a fully open source modular mixed reality solution.
 It is made with researchers, artists and developers in mind.
 Project provides a base for further incorporation of external sensors and libraries.
 Current version uses inertial sensor for head tracking and aruco library for anchoring digital content to the physical world.

 ## Hardware